Meraki-Solutions/green-state/README.md

 ### InjectToggle React Helper

-For each of the simple states Green State provides like BooleanState and StringState, it includes an Inject version that is a react component.
+For each of the simple states GreenState provides like BooleanState and StringState, it includes an Inject version that is a react component.
 This means you don't need to use Subscribe or the state class directly and you can pass any constructor arguments via props.
-Comparing this to the previous example, we see that InjectToggle is just a simple adapter to make it more ergonomic to use Green State with react.
+Comparing this to the previous example, we see that InjectToggle is just a simple adapter to make it more ergonomic to use GreenState with react.

 ```js
 import { InjectToggle } from '@symbiotic/green-state';